 Five call takers were hired last week.

-Please be aware:
+Buchholz shared for awareness:

 Tillamook County has requested a bond measure.
 It has gone out to bid and they have received responses.
 One response was from Motorola.

 Motorola proposal considers the sharing of WCCCAs core switches to run the radio system.
 WCCCA’s current system is basically two full cores.